-NEW PEP and PPP SMART Targets Young person's name • S PEP target se date: date: Agreed PEP targets to support reading, writing, maths, emotional wellbeing, transitions and extra-curricular activities.
-What outcomes do we want to achieve?
-Please How will this be achieved?
-Please list strategies that been put in place e.g. 1:1 nave Is PPI being used?
-Yes 9 erson sponsible By when Reading Writing Maths Additional Support for Learning across the curriculum e.g. SEMH (including behaviour and SEND needs): What is needed to overcome barriers to learning?
-Attendance and exclusions / transition arrangements / extra-curricular and out of school/setting activities / any additional support requirements ny Date and time of next PEP Ī Ne Ve review - REVIEW OF PPP AND PEP TARGETS SET AT THE PREVIOUS PEP MEETING Young person's name: Date targets set: School: Date targets reviewed: Pupil Premium Plus and PEP targets: review of impact Agreed target Was PF used?
-Was PPP Review of in used? act Target achieved Yes No (Please ens target) nsure e you sta te what ir npact PPP had on the PP had on the lo Partly met
+NEW PEP and PPP SMART Targets

+Young person's name : School: PEP target setting date: Agreed PEP targets to activities. suppo rt rea ding, writing j, ma ths, emot ional we ellbein g, transitions and l extra-c urricula ar What outcomes do we want to achieve?
+How will this be achieved Please list strategies that been put in place e.g. 1:1 Is PPP being used?
+If PPP being used what are the costings?
+Persor respor By e when beer tuition Yes No Reading Writing Maths Additional Support for Learning across the curriculum e.g. SEMH (including behaviour and SEND needs): What is needed to overcome barriers to learning?
+Attendance and exclusions / transition arrangements / extra-curricular and out of school/setting activities / any additional support requirements Date and time of next PEP Next PEP review venue - - DEVIEW OF DDD AND DED TARGETS OFT AT THE DDEVIGUO DED MEETING REVIEW OF PPP AND PEP TARGETS SET AT THE PREVIOUS PEP MEETING Young person's name: School: Date targets set: Date targets reviewed: Pupil Premium Plus and PEP targets: review of impact Agreed target Was PPP used? impact Target achieved chieved Yes Yes No (Please e target) nsure you state what impact PPP had on the Ye s No Partly met